iangreenleaf/talks/async_javascript/slides/slides.markdown

 Notes:

 This is the simplest crucible.
-You'll be doing this sort of thing thousands of times in your asynchronous code, where you perform and asynchronous action and then when it finishes, you do something with the results.
+You'll be doing this sort of thing thousands of times in your asynchronous code, where you perform an asynchronous action and then when it finishes, you do something with the results.
 This crucible exists to kick the tires and see how each async solution handles the basic unit of asynchronicity.

 ~~~